andrii-solokh/LWCAction/README.md

 this.hideSpinner()
 ```

-- Id of record from which Lighting Action was invoked is passed to LWC and can be accessed using:
+- Id of record from which Lighting Action was invoked is passed to LWC and can be accessed with:
 ```
 this.recordId
 ```